Silicon Mountain: History

 Silicon Mountain is located in and around the city of Buea, which according to social scientists was founded by a hunter in search of game.
 Eye Njie Tama Lifanje came from the Bomboko clan behind the Buea Mountain (Mount Cameroon or Mount Fako).
-On that fateful day he founded Buea, he had set out in search of animals but there were no game to be hunted only a vast peace of hospitable land that could harbor his family.
+On that fateful day he founded Buea, he had set out in search of animals but there were no game to be hunted only a vast piece of hospitable land that could harbor his family.
 Eyé Njie named it “Mwea”, meaning, hospitable land for farming.
 The settlement soon grew into a clan but made tardy progress until the later part of the 19th century, when there was an influx of Europeans into Africa for exploration and colonialism purposes.
 Tea growing is an important local industry, especially in Tole.
 Buea was the colonial capital of the German Kamerun from 1901 to 1919, and the capital of the Southern Cameroons from 1949 until 1961.
 The German colonial administration in Buea was temporarily suspended during the eruption of Mount Cameroon from 28 April – June 1909.
 Originally, Buea's population consisted mainly of the Bakweri people.
 However, due to its position as the defunct capital of the Federated State Of West Cameroon, regional capital of the South West and university town, it has attracted a significant number of other ethnic groups.